 Unique in every way, the three-door Veloster has one door on the driver’s side but two on the passenger’s side for easier backseat entry.
 The Veloster seats four passengers and in addition to offering a sporty drive will get you up to 40 mpg on the highway.
+There are also Turbo and Turbo R-Spec models for those looking to get more performance for their dollar.

 Also looking very fresh thanks to a 2012 makeover is the Azera, which slots in above the Sonata.
 The Azera offers more legroom and interior comfort, while also pouring in the standard features like heated front and rear seats and a navigation system with backup camera.